 In ancient Hawaii, Lomi Lomi was practiced in four main contexts: as a healing practice of native healers; as a luxury and an aid to digestion; as restorative massage within the family; and by masters of the Hawaiian martial arts.

 After American missionaries arrived in 1820 and converted many in the Kingdom of Hawaii to Christianity, various laws prohibited any related Native Hawaiian healing practices.
 This caused Lomi Lomi to go underground, although remaining popular not only among the Hawaiians, but among foreign residents and visitors as well.
 It was only in 1947 that the Hawaiian Board of Massage was established to regulate Lomi Lomi and massage therapies.

-Many traditional Lomi Lomi practitioners find it virtually impossible to offer authentic Lomi Lomi in a spa setting and prefer to treat clients privately in home settings.
+Many traditional Lomi Lomi practitioners find it difficult to offer authentic Lomi Lomi in a spa setting, and prefer to treat clients privately in home settings.
 Unlike the traditional way of teaching, which requires the students to study with a Lomi Lomi Kupuna (elder) for years, many Lomi Lomi courses in schools around the world are offered spanning only a few days or even hours, sometimes mixing techniques from other massage modalities.
-However, this style of Lomi Lomi massage which is now common and popular throughout the world, especially in Hawaii, Japan, Europe and Australia, is very different from the traditional Lomi Lomi massage.
+However, this style of Lomi Lomi Massage which is now common and popular throughout the world, especially in Hawaii, Japan, Europe and Australia, is very different from traditional Lomi Lomi Massage.

 How is it given?

-Lomi Lomi massage is given on the unclothed body, on a table, generally with the use of oils.
+Although Lomi Lomi was traditionally given on the floor, today it’s mostly given on a massage table (on the unclothed body), generally with the use of oils.
 The traditional practice leaves most of the body uncovered, using just small towels to cover the genital area and breasts.
 However, some therapists use massage sheets, just uncovering larger areas of your body at once.